Hardware trojan: Background

-Characterization of hardware Trojans
+Characterization of hardware trojans

 An HT can be characterized by several methods such as by its physical representation, activation phase and its action phase.
 Alternative methods characterize the HT by trigger, payload and stealth.

 Physical characteristics

-One of this physical Trojan characteristics is the type.
-The type of a Trojan can be either functional or parametric.
-A Trojan is functional if the adversary adds or deletes any transistors or gates to the original chip design.
-The other kind of Trojan, the parametric Trojan, modifies the original circuitry, e.g. thinning of wires, weakening of flip-flops or transistors, subjecting the chip to radiation, or using Focused Ion-Beams (FIB) to reduce the reliability of a chip.
+One of the physical trojan characteristics is the type.
+The type of a trojan can be either functional or parametric.
+A trojan is functional if the adversary adds or deletes any transistors or gates to the original chip design.
+The other kind of trojan, the parametric trojan, modifies the original circuitry, e.g. thinning of wires, weakening of flip-flops or transistors, subjecting the chip to radiation, or using focused ion-beams (FIB) to reduce the reliability of a chip.

-The size of a Trojan is its physical extension or the number of components it is made of.
-Because a Trojan can consist of many components, the designer can distribute the parts of a malicious logic on the chip.
+The size of a trojan is its physical extension or the number of components it is made of.
+Because a trojan can consist of many components, the designer can distribute the parts of a malicious logic on the chip.
 The additional logic can occupy the chip wherever it is needed to modify, add, or remove a function.
 Malicious components can be scattered, called loose distribution, or consist of only few components, called tight distribution, so the area is small where the malicious logic occupies the layout of the chip.

-In some cases, high-effort adversaries in may regenerate the layout so that the placement of the components of the IC is altered.
+In some cases, high-effort adversaries may regenerate the layout so that the placement of the components of the IC is altered.
 In rare cases the chip dimension is altered.
 These changes are structural alterations.